-That’s why, most of the platforms, including WordPress, have a restriction in the number of unsuccessful username and password entrance.
-As a rule 5 failed attempts to enter correct username and password add the IP address of your PC into the blacklist, stored in WordPress folders on hosting server.
+That’s why, most of the platforms, including WordPress, have a restriction in the number of unsuccessful usernames and password entrances.
+As a rule 5 failed attempts to enter the correct username and password add the IP address of your PC into the blacklist, stored in WordPress folders on the hosting server.
 Nevertheless, even 5 attempts make rather a high probability of a successful combination finding by a hacking bot or by a real human user.
 For this reason, the usage of Captcha became a solution to the problem.

 As a rule, all the possible Captchas can be added on this or that page of a WordPress site by means of a plugin.
 In most cases, it makes sense to add this feature to the login and registration pages, cause normally breaking these two pages enables the user to make any significant changes on the site.

 The whole procedure of Captcha adding starts with the installation and activation of the plugin.
 We recommend you to install a plugin of our development, which is quite simple, but safe enough for the blocking of bots.

 So, how to add Captcha on default or custom WordPress login and registration forms?

 You can do this by going to the dashboard of your site and choosing the “Plugins” section.
 Type “Captcha plugins” in the search slot and choose Captcha by BestWebSoft, click the “Install Now” button in order to place it on your dashboard.